 You can then experiment with the code at your own pace and try out different variations.

-If you would rather build the project manually and type the code from the book, then follow these further instructions.
+If you would rather build the project manually and type the code from the book or webpages, then follow these further instructions.

 On my system, I have created a working folder on one of my spare drives,